nodejs/node/doc/api/n-api.md

 ## Building

-Unlike addons coded in JavaScript, developing and deploying Node native addons using N-API requires an additional set of tools.
-Besides the basic tools required to develop for Node, the native addon developer requires a toolchain that can compile C and C++ code into a binary.
+Unlike modules written in JavaScript, developing and deploying Node native addons using N-API requires an additional set of tools.
+Besides the basic tools required to develop for Node.js, the native addon developer requires a toolchain that can compile C and C++ code into a binary.
 In addition, depending upon how the native addon is deployed, the *user* of the native addon will also need to have a C/C++ toolchain installed.

-For Linux developers, the necessary C/C++ toolchain is typically already installed.
-For systems lacking the necessary toolchain, the [LLVM](https://llvm.org) compiler infrastructure is a good choice.
+For Linux developers, the necessary C/C++ toolchain packages are readily available.
+For many developers, the [LLVM](https://llvm.org) compiler infrastructure is a good choice.

 For Mac developers, [Xcode](https://developer.apple.com/xcode/) offers all the required compiler tools.
 However, it is not necessary to install the